raguay/raguay.github.io/site/tutorials/svelteweb/using-template.md

 If you need to make sure you have the latest information from a store before going forward with a function, you have to use the `get` function to get it from the store.
 The store variable that you load in isn't the actual store, but accessor function to it.
-You get the `get` funtion this way:
+You get the `get` function this way:

 <hr />
 ```javascript